 How to Become a Maths Tutor

 The idea of 'tuition' covers a wide range of learning support.
 There are a variety of ways to be a maths mentor:

 Before engaging as a maths tutor, you should ask yourself:

 Are you looking to establish yourself as a full-time educator, or would your foray into the maths tutoring arena be more of a summer break gig, until you start your next college semester?

 All of these questions are meant to help you determine who you can help, where and when you would work and how much you stand to earn as a tutor in maths.

 Even though anyone endowed with maths competence could give maths help, there are certain qualities that distinguish a stellar educator of maths from an average one, or even a bad one.

 And, speaking of expertise...

-It might seem redundant to emphasise that a maths teacher should be a master of the discipline, at least to whatever level he or she wishes to instruct, but it is necessary to drive that point home.
+It might seem redundant to emphasise that a maths teacher should be a master of the discipline, at least to whatever level they wish to instruct, but it is necessary to drive that point home.

 Consider the fact that you will be called on to answer any question your tutee might pose.
 You will be expected to clarify difficult subject material and help your students work through each step of complex equations, being fully capable of explaining each step along the way - and you must do so with a surety that only one well-versed in the subject can have.

 This is why it would be preferable for you to have undergone the same learning trajectory as those you teach maths to, at least in general terms.

 Every learner is unique, and each one presents a singular set of requirements for you to meet.
-Whether teaching elementary math or Algebra, it is necessary to adapt your knowledge, skills, abilities and experience to each of your students' personal needs and goals.
+Whether teaching elementary math or algebra, it is necessary to adapt your knowledge, skills, abilities and experience to each of your students' personal needs and goals.

-KISS – Keep it Simple, Sir! also applies to teaching maths.
+The old engineering adage, KISS – Keep it Simple, Sir! - also applies to teaching maths.
 You should dilute difficult concepts into everyday language, or through real-world examples: slicing a pie to explain fractions, for example.

 For your younger, or more hands-on students, try using building blocks, hoops and other shapes to explain geometry and arithmetic.